mosu001/hccm/docs/Git and GitHub Guide.md

 ### Basic Merge Conflicts

 Occasionally merging won't go smoothly.
 This is because the two branch ends have both made changes to the same part of a file or files of the common ancestor, and those changes do not agree.
 In this case, Git pauses the merge commit while you resolve the problem.
 You can use ```git status``` to check which files have conflicts.
-To resolve the conflicts, open the file and find the section that looks like the following:
+To resolve the conflicts, open the file and find the section(s) that looks like the following:

 ```sh
 <<<<<<< HEAD:index.html
 <div id="footer">contact : email.support@github.com</div>